 10) Delivery is the cure for preeclampsia.

-Delivery starts the healing process because it removes the placental culprit.
-That said, you can get *worse* postpartum, because the placenta has dumped chemical proteins into your system and your body has to mop them up.
+Delivery starts the healing process from preeclamspia because it removes the placenta.
+However, during your pregnancy, the placenta exchanged blood between your blood stream and your baby's.
+You can get worse postpartum (or even experience it for the first time!), because the placenta has dumped chemical proteins into your system and your body has to mop them up, which cannot occur instantly.
 Women have had seizures as late as several weeks postpartum, which can be life-threatening.
 Watching for and reporting symptoms of severe headache, visual disturbances, and breathlessness after delivery is important for the safety of new moms.

 What is Preeclampsia?
 Preeclampsia is a disorder that occurs only during pregnancy and the postpartum period and affects both the mother and the unborn baby.
 Affecting at least 5-8% of all p...